 Every public speaker misses a line or trips up their words now and then.
 Rather than drawing attention to an error by apologizing profusely or joking about how bad a speech-giver you are, simply make a quick correction or skip over it and move on.
 Dwell any further, and your audience will get uncomfortable or lose confidence in you.

 Being nervous is totally normal—but if your nerves are too apparent, they can distract your audience or put them on edge.
 A clear sign of being nervous is racing through your speech like you’re competing for a NASCAR trophy.
 Take deep breaths, use the above tips about audience engagement, and speak nice and slowly.
 We promise, it’ll be over before you know it.

 No matter what else you say or do, end your best man speech with positivity.
-Congratulations on the marriage, happy wishes for the couple’s future together, and a general toast in the groom and his partner’s direction are customary (for a reason) and always well-received.
+Giving a few words of congratulations on the marriage, happy wishes for the bride and groom's future together, and a general toast in the groom and his partner’s direction are customary (for a reason) and always well-received.

 There are really never any circumstances under which the following topics are a good idea to bring up in a best man speech.
 Don’t touch these subject matters with a 10-foot pole:

 Follow this general outline, and you’ll slay on the big day.